Queer Women of Color Media Arts Project

 Queer Black Woman

-Born and raised in Chicago, Bree McDaniel holds a doctorate in clinical psychology and primarily works with marginalized and underserved communities, providing psychotherapy and assessment.
-Resilience, the intersectionality of identity, and social justice are areas of great interest and importance, thus McDaniel incorporates these elements into her work with clients.
-In her spare time, she writes and creates visual art.
+Born and raised in Chicago, she holds a doctorate in clinical psychology and primarily works with marginalized and underserved communities, providing psychotherapy and assessment.
+Resilience, intersectionality of identity, and social justice are areas of great interest and importance, thus she incorporates these elements into her work with clients.
+In her spare time, she writes and creates visual works of art.

 Immigration Attorney, Photographer, Filmmaker